CS342/2025-NeutroFeverGuard/README.md

 > Want to understand how fever monitoring alerts and lab results reminders work in the background?
 Check out the detailed explanation in [Fever Monitoring & Lab Notifications](Documentation/Notification.md).

-## Setup Instructions
+## User Instructions
-Use [TestFlight](https://testflight.apple.com/join/CAuYHs84) to download NeutroFeverGuard.
+1. **Setup:** Use [TestFlight](https://testflight.apple.com/join/CAuYHs84) to download NeutroFeverGuard.
 Following the instruction when onboarding: sign the consent form, give permissions to health data and notification, sign up and provide your data.
+2. **Dashboard:** Visualize your heart rate, body temperature, and oxygen saturation trends.
+The data syncs with the Health app, including readings from Bluetooth sensors and manual entries.
+Note that the Apple Watch doesn’t measure body temperature, only [nightly wrist temperature](https://support.apple.com/en-us/102674), which isn’t supported.
+For body temperature, you can use sensors like [CORE](https://corebodytemp.com/?srsltid=AfmBOooG6QWkEg89zKtJ3pBPQ4A96dReSOQWW1QcdxCdXDEXgoTYrhvj).
+3. **Add Data:** Manually log health metrics, including temperature, heart rate, oxygen saturation, and blood pressure — these will also sync to the Health app.
+You can record lab results for neutropenia-related tests, track medication intake with timestamps, and log symptoms like nausea or fatigue.
+4. **Records:** View past entries in two tabs — Lab Results and Medications.
+The Lab Results tab shows your latest Absolute Neutrophil Count (ANC) and provides a detailed history where you can view and delete records.
+In the Medications tab, you can view, edit, or delete your medication logs.

 Enjoy!